richard-melvin/RiversOfSartar/3_Freeform_Gameplay.md

 The roll to attempt inspiration does not have a variable level of success, and so does not itself use a bonus D20.

+### Gaining Circumstantial Advantages and Avoiding Disvantages

+In freeform play, granting *advantages* and *disadvantages* is at the discretion of the GM.
+These should reflect things that change dynamically during the course of play, not static features of the character or opposition.

+Examples would include:

+- in combat, being able to see when your opponent can not is an *advantage*

+- tring to argue a legal case in a language with which you are not fluent is a *disadvantage*

+- firing a bow from a moving horse is a *disadvantage*

+Disadvantages can commonly be cancelled out by making an appropriate opposed skill roll.
+Advantages are somewhat harder to gain, usually requiring either clever play, making use of the environment, or magic.

+Any roll to gain an advantage, or clear a disadvantage, does not have a variable level of success, and so does not itself use a bonus D20.

+### Effects of Magic in freeform play

+Thes rules uses the same spell list as RQ:G, as decribed the Red Book of Magic and other supplements.
+RQ:G spells that have a mechanical effect that carries over directly into these rules, such as raising a skill or characteristic, have the same effect here too.
+Others have effects that are described in real-world terms, such as being able to see in the dark, or effect mechanics not present in the freedorm rules, such as weapon damaage.

+These will effect whether circumstantial advantages or disadvantages are in play.
+For example, a succesful ride roll will allow a contestant to fire a bow from horseback wihout disadvantage for the rest of the scene.

 ## What to Roll Against